plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   for penalizing innocents in the present.

   So you weren't born rich.
 You're short and not too attractive.
-You watch TV instead of study.
+You watch TV instead of studying for a test.
 Your black parents couldn't get a home in a certain neighborhood.
 Guess what, you're unlucky.
 Welcome to the human race.

   Will you succeed?